 Style.
 Privacy.
 Convenience.
 Uniqueness.

 All four characteristics – and many more for that matter, can be found among Yosemite Mariposa County’s vast lodging options.
 Better yet, some lodging options artfully combine one or more characteristics into a great package to provide some of the best lodging experiences that the Yosemite region has to offer.
+From convenient Yosemite hotels, to comfortable vacation rental cabins, to bed and breakfasts near Yosemite, to camping and glamping, there are many options for every kind of traveler.
 To provide a starting point on your lodging selection journey, here are five excellent Mariposa County options for the ultimate winter stay.

 One of America’s premier and fastest-growing and trendy options for National Park experiential stays, AutoCamp’s flagship property, AutoCamp Yosemite provides an experience so unique that you’ll be telling all your friends about it just as much as what it’s like to stand in Yosemite Valley after a fresh snow.